 I continue to serve as a mentor for both pre-doctoral and postdoctoral fellows interested in pursuing health service research careers, and was awarded one of the first women's health fellowship grants focusing on health services research.
 In 2004, I took over the direction of a pre-doctoral T32 that promoted clinical research careers for medical students, which later was incorporated into Duke’s CTSA.
 In addition, I served as PI on the resultant CTSA TL1 pre-doctoral research training grant from 2006 to 2012, advising up to 15 medical students annually, helping them identify projects and mentors, overseeing clinical research methods coursework, and developing their presentation skills.
-While an Associate Dean for Career Development at the University of Connecticut, prior to my arrival at Yale this year, I developed an innovative program focused on writing K awards that includes a structured curriculum and provides salary support for junior faculty preparing their K awards.
-Since moving to Yale, I have received funding from the VA to start a postdoctoral fellowship in health services research.
-In my career, I have mentored over 30 trainees (nine pre-doctoral, twelve post-doctoral and nine faculty members), including several VA researchers who obtained VA CDAs.
+While an Associate Dean for Career Development at the University of Connecticut, prior to my arrival at Yale in 2016, I developed an innovative program focused on writing K awards that includes a structured curriculum and provides salary support for junior faculty preparing their K awards.
+Since moving to Yale, I have received funding from the VA to lead a postdoctoral fellowship in health services research.
+In my career, I have mentored over 50 trainees, including several VA researchers who obtained VA CDAs.

 Health Services Research; Pain; Women's Health; Smoking Cessation; Veterans Health